IQ Archive

 1. The Internet Visionary: Extrapolative Logic

-2. The Cut-Up Technique: Randomized Logic
+2. The Cut-Up Technique: Chaos Management

 Bowie famously used a literary technique involving cutting up sentences and re-arranging them to find new meanings, a method borrowed from William S. Burroughs.